ZhiGroup/DeepENDO/Readme.md

 ### Code walkthrough

-- [training directory](training) contains the files for running the training.
+- [training directory](training) contains the files for running the training and instructions for data preparation.
 - [interpretability directory](interpretability) contains the files for running the interpretability

 ### Dependencies